edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

 ```

 This will configure your current directory as the [workspace](../architecture/orchestration.md#workspaces) for this cluster.
 All `constellation` commands concerning this cluster need to be issued from this directory.
-You are now ready to [connect to the cluster](#connecting-to-the-cluster).

 </tabItem>
 <tabItem value="qemu" label="QEMU">